-If "real men don't eat quiche" i don't know what that makes me.
+If "real men don't eat quiche" I don't know what that makes me.
 I not only eat them but bake them as well.
-This is a sort of home sourced recipe with a continental twist.
+This is a sort home sourced recipe with a continental twist.
 This recipe is enough for 2 quiches, one for tonight and one for the freezer.

-If the fish is uncooked then steam for 10 minutes until it flakes easily.
+If the fish is uncooked then steam until it flakes easily, about 10 minutes.
 Mix the two fish together in a bowl.

-Roll out the pastry and line two flan/quiche tins.
+Roll out the pastry and line two flan or quiche tins.
 Trim roughly to shape but be generous as the pastry can sometimes shrink.
-Put foil into the pastry and fill with baking beans.
+Place foil over the pastry and fill with baking beans.
 Place in the oven and bake for 10 minutes.

 Allow the pastry case to cool slightly.
 Mix the onion and chopped black olives into the fish.
 Divide equally between the two pastry cases.

-spread over the top the sliced tomatoes then tear the goat's cheese into small chunks and add that.
+Spread over the top the sliced tomatoes then tear the goat's cheese into small chunks and add that.
 Sprinkle over the grated mozarella.
-Sprinkle over some finely chopped herbs such as oregano or thyme for some extra zing!
+Sprinkle over some finely chopped herbs such as oregano or thyme for some extra zing of desired.

 Beat the eggs and milk together along with salt and pepper to taste.
 Divide between the two quiches.
-Bake for 15-20 minutes until the egg mix is springy to the touch.
+Bake until the egg mix is springy to the touch, 15 to 20 minutes.